 There are a number of tools to make debugging easier in DyNet.
+In addition, we welcome any questions or issues, and will be able to respond most effectively if you follow the guidelines below.

 It is possible to create visualizations of the computation graph by calling the